User Interface Guide

 Disabling Preset Recall

-To disable preset recall, right-click and select “Disable Preset Recall”.
-This is useful if you do not want some modules to follow a preset.
+To disable preset recall, right-click and select “Disable Preset Recall.”
+This is useful when you do not want a module to respond to preset changes.

 Snapshots

 The Snapshots feature lets you save frequently used sounds and sequences for later reuse.
-You can save snapshots for the entire app or for individual modules with a preset GUI.
+You can save snapshots for the entire app or for individual modules that have a preset UI.
 Snapshots are saved from the context menu to ~/Music/2020/Snapshots.

-These basic GUI components let you adjust parameter values and toggle switches on and off.
+These basic UI components let you adjust parameter values and toggle switches on and off.
 Knobs in modules that can receive trigger events also include a randomize function.
-Randomizable knobs display the probability and range as red and yellow lines, respectively.
+On randomizable knobs, the red line shows probability and the yellow line shows range.

 Mouse and Keyboard Interactions